mntlra/ACORDAR-Repro-py/resources/README.md

 # resources

-This repository contains useful resource to run the code, including the ACORDAR Test Collection.
+This repository contains useful resources to run the code, including the ACORDAR Test Collection.